spotDL/spotify-downloader/README.md

 - To download all songs in your playlist, just select all the songs `ctrl+a` in Spotify desktop app, copy them `ctrl+c` and paste `ctrl+v` in `list.txt` and then use `--list` argument.

+- Songs that are already downloaded will skipped and will not be downloaded again.

 ## Disclaimer:

 Downloading copyright songs may be illegal in your country.
 This tool is for educational purposes only and was created only to show how Spotify's API can be exploited to download music from YouTube.
 Please support the artists by buying their music.